ComputeCanada/magic_castle/docs/README.md

 1. Login to your Google account with gcloud CLI : `gcloud auth application-default login`
 2. Uncomment the `dns` module for Google Cloud in your `main.tf`.
 3. Uncomment the `output "hostnames"` block.
-4. In `main.tf`'s `dns` module, configure the variable `email` with your email address.
-This will be used to generate the Let's Encrypt certificate.
-5. In `main.tf`'s `dns` module, configure the variables `project` and `zone_name` with their respective values as defined by your Google Cloud project.
+4. In `main.tf`'s `dns` module, configure the variables `project` and `zone_name` with their respective values as defined by your Google Cloud project.
-6. Download and install the Google Cloud Terraform module: `terraform init`.
+5. Download and install the Google Cloud Terraform module: `terraform init`.

 ### 6.3 Unsupported providers

-If your DNS provider is not currently supported by Magic Castle, you can create the DNS records and the SSL certificates manually.
+If your DNS provider is not currently supported by Magic Castle, you can create the DNS records manually.

-#### 6.3.1 DNS Records

 Magic Castle provides a module that creates a text file with the DNS records that can then be imported manually in your DNS zone.
 To use this module, add the following